In this article you'll know how to open private browser on your Mac and why Sigma is the best for you

 Does your browser actually protect you, or is it just clearing your local history to save you from an awkward conversation later?
 To stay safe, you must learn more than just how to open a private browser on Mac; you must understand what that mode actually does.

 Welcome to the big leagues.
 While traditional browsers like Safari and Chrome are primarily designed to display the web, Sigma Browser integrates a "doer" AI agent directly into the browser’s core to proactively defend your identity.
+Sigma also includes a built-in AI chat that lets you generate responses and work with content directly in your browser.

 Forget the clumsy menus.
 Sigma is built for the "command-line" soul.